(sumatriptan succinate) Injection, for Subcutaneous Use

 |aP<0.05 versus placebo.

 bA successful outcome in terms of clinical disability was defined prospectively as ability to work mildly impaired or ability to work and function normally.

 cIncludes patients that may have received an additional placebo injection 1 hour after the initial injection.

-The efficacy of IMITREX Injection in the acute treatment of cluster headache was demonstrated in 2 randomized, double-blind, placebo-controlled, 2-period crossover trials (Studies 4 and 5).
-Patients 21 to 65 years of age were enrolled and were instructed to treat a moderate to very severe headache within 10 minutes of onset.
+The efficacy of IMITREX injection in the acute treatment of cluster headache was demonstrated in 2 randomized, double-blind, placebo-controlled, 2-period crossover trials (Studies 4 and 5).
+Patients aged 21 to 65 years were enrolled and were instructed to treat a moderate to very severe headache within 10 minutes of onset.
 Headache relief was defined as a reduction in headache severity to mild or no pain.
-In both trials, the proportion of individuals gaining relief at 10 or 15 minutes was significantly greater among patients receiving 6 mg of IMITREX Injection compared with those who received placebo (see Table 4).
+In both trials, the proportion of individuals gaining relief at 10 or 15 minutes was significantly greater among patients receiving 6 mg of IMITREX injection compared with those who received placebo (see Table 4).

 Relief by Time in Studies 4 and 5

 |10 Minutes post-injection||10%||49%a||25%||49%a|